Jenperdsmonlat1/MyOS/README.md

 My simple operating system I made for fun.
 (Always in development)

-I enable graphics mode 320 by 200 with 256 colors.
+Support:<br>
-I configure the PIT and the PIC.
+RTC to get the current date.<br>
-I also configure the RTC to get the current date.
+IRQ were configured but don't work perfectly.

 <br>
 In graphics mode.